 - Alpha particles are nothing but doubly charged helium ions.
-As its mass is 4u, the fast moving alpha particles have good amount of energy.
+As its mass is 4u, the fast-moving alpha particles have a good amount of energy.

 - He also expected that the alpha particles will be deflected as they are heavier than the protons.
 But what he observed was completely unexpected, he made the following observations:

 - Most of the alpha particles passed straight through that gold foil.

 - There was a deflection at a small angle by some of the alpha particles.